Liz Billard, PhD

 Language learning in minority China: reading & writing

 The second paper is mainly concerned with the skills and strategies used when reading and writing a familiar language.
 Research shows that oral language proficiency levels in a second language greatly affect the ability to use such reading and writing strategies.
 Research also shows that students should be taught how to use these reading and writing strategies so that they are able to recognize and use ‘chunks’ of language rather than relying on translation.
 Finally, this paper discusses recent developments in neuroscience which may help to improve the teaching of these reading and writing strategies to students, even when the scripts of the first language and the target language are different.

-Language learning in minority China: non-language subjects
+Language learning in minority China: across the curriculum

 The third paper discusses the role non-language subjects can play in second language learning.
 It looks at immersion programs in Canada, and a different approach used in a European Union country such as Italy, to see what may be learned and applied to minority education in China.
 The paper also shows how to link subject specific language (e.g. grade one mathematics) in the target language (Chinese) to concepts already learned in preschool in their own language.
 Finally, it presents some interesting outcomes as Shilong Village Bai/Chinese bilingual preschool program graduates have passed through primary school.